CA-DevTest/SV4dotNet/README.md

 ![SV4dotnet Architecture](https://github.com/CA-DevTest/SV-DOT-NET/blob/7bf51b18779eb3a4b3fc0b6bd4ff533239ee25fa/readme-images/architecture.png)

 This architecture provides with the flexibility to create virtual services in either SV or BlazeVSE.
-Each developer can then update the supplied config (SV.config and BlazeVSE.config) files with their corresponding username/password (key API in case of BlazeVSE), as well as the SV/blazemeter URLs that will be used during the virtual services CRUD calls.
+Each developer can update the supplied config (SV.config and BlazeVSE.config) files with their corresponding username/password (key API in case of BlazeVSE), as well as the SV/blazemeter URLs that will be used for the virtual services CRUD calls.

 ## SV4dotnet Runtime Configuration

-The following steps are necessary for a successful integration of SV4dotnet into your .NET solution development environment.
+The following steps are necessary for a successful integration of SV4dotnet into the .NET solution development environment.

 1. Create Nunit tests project as part of your .NET solution